 - If you are/were in Kin-GAP, a non-related legal guardianship or were adopted, are eligible only if you were a dependent or ward of the court, living in foster care, between the ages of 16 and 18.

-- You must not have reached your 22nd birthday as of July 1st of the award year
+- Have reached your 26th birthday as of July 1st of the award year

 How do I apply?

 To be considered for a California Chafee Grant, you must complete the following:

 What happens after I apply?

 - The Commission will review your FAFSA or CADAA and Chafee Grant Application.